lsbardel/python-stdnet/docs/source/model/models.rst

 Registration
 ======================

-Once a model is defined, in order to use it in an application it needs to be registered with a back-end database.
-Unregistered models cannot be used to save data and they will raise exceptions.
+Models can be registered with a :class:`stdnet.BackendDataServer` so that the model :class:`Manager` can be used to create instance and query the database.
+If a model is not registered, the only way to operate on it is via the :class:`Session` API.

-Stdnet comes with two functions for registration, a low level and a higher level one which can be used to register several models at once.
+Stdnet provides two registration functions, a low level and a higher level one which can be used to register several models at once.

 Register
 ~~~~~~~~~~~~~~~~